 Please ensure Javascript is enabled for purposes of website accessibility

-How to Use Covered Calls to Make More Money
+How to Sell Covered Calls to Make More Money

-Using covered calls as part of your overall investment strategy can help you make more money from the stock positions you already own.
+You can sell covered calls as part of your overall investment strategy and make more money from the stock positions you already own.
 Here’s how.

-If you’re long-term bullish on a position that isn’t showing a ton of momentum, you may want to consider using covered calls to boost the overall returns.
+If you’re long-term bullish on a position that isn’t showing a ton of momentum lately, you may want to sell covered calls to make more money on existing positions.

 The risk of covered calls is sacrificing some of your upside potential to put immediate cash in your pocket, but if you’re neutral on a position in the near term, the rising levels of volatility in the market are juicing premiums for call sellers.
 Keep in mind, this is still a net bullish trade, so if you’re bearish on a stock, a covered call strategy isn’t ideal to repair a broken position.
 Cutting bait may be the better option there.